TinyCircuits/Thumby-Website/docs/Education/Bounded-ball.md

 *Bounded Bouncing Ball using Velocity*
 </center>

- This jiggling appearance can be minimized by increasing the FPS to 60 or above to make movement more smooth.
+ This jiggling appearance seen in the above animation can be minimized by increasing the FPS to 60, or above; increased FPS will make movement more smooth.

 ```py
 import thumby